 Now you see me: Infront broadens horizons for sponsors at 2018 IIHF Ice Hockey World Championship

-Another record-breaking year for the IIHF Ice Hockey World Championship
+Face off for 2017 IIHF Ice Hockey World Championship

 New technology delivering fast and relevant content to fans worldwide